xuyangkang/xuyangkang.github.io/resume.md

 Education
 ---------
+**Master of Science in High Performance Computing with Data Science, The University of Edinburgh** (2023-)
+- Delivered by part-time distance learning
+- Expected graduation: 2026

 **Master of Science in Computer Science with Data Analytics, The University of York** (2019-2022)

 - Dissertation: Top K Vector Similarity Search with Filters